Your Spanish Translation: Professional Spanish Translators and Interpreters in Tampa, Florida.

 As the story goes, Gavino Gutierrez, a migrant civil engineer of Spanish-American descent was a worker at a New York company packing tropical fruits.
 In 1884, he heard that in Tampa Bay area wild guava trees were very common and he thought that it would be a good new product for his company therefore he himself went to Tampa to take a look.
 The rumor was false though but the engineer saw the economic potential of the place, which at that time only had about 1,000 residents.
 At the same time, the railroad network being built by Henry B. Plant was in progress.
 En route to New York, Gutierrez visited cigar manufacturing company owner Vicente Martinez-Ybor in Key West.
 The two were friends.
 Gutierrez knew that his friend was looking for a new place to relocate his cigar factory and suggested that Ybor take a look at the area.
 It was near enough that it would be easy to import tobacco from Havana, Cuba.
 The latter was impressed and bought a large piece of land, which later became Ybor City and his friend came to work for him as the city engineer and planner.
 Gutierrez got the city layout planned for a company town, including housing facilities for the envisioned influx of immigrant workers who would be working at the factories.
 And they planned to make a town where workers could own their homes and other people would be encouraged to start businesses and stay, building a new community.
 Ybor even encouraged other cigar manufacturers to relocate to his company town.
 The growth in population and economic gains not only for Ybor City but also for the whole of Tampa was rapid, which inspired newspaper columnist Otto to liken it to New York and its nickname Big Apple.
 Since the whole thing started with the search for guava, he coined the name Big Guava for Tampa.

-Find more interesting facts about Tampa, its history, demographics and economy, and city attractions in the city profile that we have prepared.
+Find more interesting facts about Tampa, its history, demographics and economy, and city attractions in the City profile that we have prepared.
 You would also find some travel safety tips and a brief look into the city’s culture in the profile.
 And when you need a professional English to Spanish and Spanish to English translation service provider, let Your Spanish Translation, LLC be of service to you.